Danial Kalbasi

 Bars & Restaurants

-If you are planning to have your lunch there, it’s better to pack your sandwich and just get your drink there.
+If you are planning to have your lunch there, it’s better to pack your sandwich and get your drink there.
 Unfortunately, there are very few restaurants and bars in the area.
 That was a downside for me as I hoped to find a good beer next to the Windmills!
-You can most probably find something if you walked 3-4km, but that’s a lot if you are not driving.
+You can most probably find something if you walk 3-4km, but that’s a lot if you are not driving.

 Atmosphere